JiZhang495/eca-actuation-test/README.md

-# eca-actuation-test
+# ECA Actuation Test

-An app for actuation performance testing of electrochemical actuators (ECAs)
+An app to automate actuation performance testing of electrochemical actuators (ECAs)